-Crash reported at Bournemouth Air Festival
+Two injured after plane crashes into sea in Bournemouth

 - Published

-Organisers of the Bournemouth Air Festival tweeted that aerial displays had been suspended indefinitely following an incident on Saturday afternoon.

-They said the crew were "safe and sound and are being looked after by the emergency services".
+Two people have been injured after a plane crashed into the water at the Bournemouth Air Festival.

-It is believed to have taken place away from the display area which is off Bournemouth beach.
+It is understood to have involved a small wing-walkers aircraft and took place away from the main display area off Bournemouth beach.

+Dorset Police said the pair had been rescued from Poole harbour at about 15:30 BST and were reported to have suffered only minor injuries.

+Police said an investigation was under way and members of the public have been asked to stay away from the area.

+There has been an incident involving one of the displays away from the display area.
+The crew are safe and sound and are being looked after by the emergency services.
+As a result flying has been suspended until further notice.
+We will update you early this evening. pic.twitter.com/vVdUbnB6XC— Bournemouth Air Festival (@BmthAirFest) September 4, 2021

-BBC Radio Solent's Ian Ramsdale said spectators on the beach had been informed flying had been suspended at about 16:30 BST.
+BBC Radio Solent's Ian Ramsdale, who was at the festival, said spectators on the beach had been informed flying had been suspended.

 "It was while the wing-walking display was on.
 During the display the plane kind of disappeared out of sight," he said.